zen-40/-PasswordManager/README.md

 a.)home page where is all password objects with functions such as:

->page name, username, page link, button that opens the link in a new tab, button showing and hiding the password (for greater security).
+-page name, username, page link, button that opens the link in a new tab, button showing and hiding the password (for greater security).

 b.)Website for managing objects:

->the ability to add a comfortable object at the top of the page.
+-the ability to add a comfortable object at the top of the page.

->below are the objects available on the page with what options:
+-below are the objects available on the page with what options:

 *delete object